Local and Global State (upcoming)

 zw.globalState.*

 A device-level scratchpad shared across runs on the same Desktop Agent.
-Persists between runs until the desktop agent quits or restarts.
-Use it when you need to reuse something across runs on one machine (e.g., cached tokens, a counter of all runs, etc.).
+Persists between runs until the Desktop Agent quits or restarts.
+Use it when you need to reuse something across runs on one machine (e.g., cached data, a counter of all runs, etc.).

 At a Glance